InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 # Discover the app and include your code

 > For facility reason, during classroom.
-> i have already deployed the app in Azure cloud ( during the class i can give you the access to it, but you could also create it by yourself by following the tutorial listed [here](https://aka.ms/ragchat)
+> i have already deployed the app in Azure cloud ( during the class i can give you an access to it, but you could also create it by yourself after)
+> if you want to deploy this app follow the [tutorial](https://aka.ms/ragchat)

 > Don't forget, great product with great feature have great responsabilites:
  - be well architectured